ckroeger95/heat-fi-global/README.md

 1) 01_UTCI: Extracts ºC observations from the ERA-5 HEAT data set and prepare it for analysis
 2) 02_precipitation: Extract precipitation data from the NOAA's PSL
 3) 03_cleaning: Cleans the data sets and combine them into a final data set
-4) 04_analysis: Reproduce the main results reported in the paper
+4) 04_analysis: Generate the main results reported in the paper

+Please reach out with any questions.